PSA: Mussy Hooks & Lower offs

 HOW TO CORRECTLY USE LOWER OFF ANCHORS

-• In 2023 a tragic accident occurred killing one individual.
+In 2023 a tragic accident occurred killing one individual.
 This was due to a combination of factors relating to the above statement.
-To understand what happened, an analysis of the accident and how to prevent this, please watch this video by Karsten Delap, IFMG Mountain Guide with Pisgah Climbing School.
+To understand what happened, an analysis of the accident and how to prevent this, please watch these two videos by Karsten Delap, IFMG Mountain Guide with Pisgah Climbing School.

 Lower off anchors on popular single pitch routes help to address many common accidents that arise with complacency and high traffic, but still require climbers to pay close attention to their systems.
 Climbing comes with high consequences if mistakes are made.
 Always understand the system you are using for protection and weight/re-inspect before you transfer to a new protection system.